jessicalhansen/linkedlists-presentation/README.md

 * Explain how a node stores data.

-Resources
+Resources:
-This video is a part of HackerRank's Cracking The Coding Interview Tutorial with Gayle Laakmann McDowell https://www.youtube.com/watch?v=njTh_OwMljA&feature=emb_logo
+> This video is a part of HackerRank's Cracking The Coding Interview Tutorial with Gayle Laakmann McDowell https://www.youtube.com/watch?v=njTh_OwMljA&feature=emb_logo